freeCodeCamp/devdocs/README.md

 DevDocs aims to make reading and searching reference documentation fast, easy and enjoyable.

+The app's main goals are to:

+* Keep load times as short as possible
+* Improve the quality, speed, and order of search results
+* Maximize the use of caching and other performance optimizations
+* Maintain a clean and readable user interface; be fully functional offline
+* Support full keyboard navigation
-The app's main goals are to: keep load times as short as possible; improve the quality, speed, and order of search results; maximize the use of caching and other performance optimizations; maintain a clean and readable user interface; be fully functional offline; support full keyboard navigation; reduce “context switch” by using a consistent typography and design across all documentations; reduce clutter by focusing on a specific category of content (API/reference) and indexing only the minimum useful to most developers.
+* Reduce “context switch” by using a consistent typography and design across all documentations
+* Reduce clutter by focusing on a specific category of content (API/reference) and indexing only the minimum useful to most developers.

 **Note:** DevDocs is neither a programming guide nor a search engine.
 All our content is pulled from third-party sources and the project doesn't intend to compete with full-text search engines.
 Its backbone is metadata; each piece of content is identified by a unique, "obvious" and short string.
 Tutorials, guides and other content that don't meet this requirement are outside the scope of the project.